Logo

 We’re thankful for the sponsorship of #BankofAmerica that helped underwrite the launch of the Emerging Artist Teaching program.
 Their support is helping create new opportunities in the workforce for artists.

-Students or colleges interested in participating in the program may contact Molly Stanley, Learning and Community Engagement Manager, at learning@Arts4LearningVA.org.
+Students or colleges interested in participating in the program may contact Nicole Charles, Artist and Programming Manager, at Artsed@Arts4LearningVA.org.

 Filed Under: Artist Spotlight, News, Program Spotlight Tagged With: art education, art jobs, Arts Ed, careers, emerging artists, teaching artists